 Bank match refers to banks providing information about a parent’s savings or checking account.
 When a non-custodial parent owes $500, a report goes to the participating banks and Child Support Services places a lien on the bank account for the amount owed.
 Similarly, the Office of Child Services can send written notice of an intent to put a lien on personal or real estate property for past due child support.
 This is called an administrative lien and no minimum past due amount is necessary to trigger an administrative lien.
 Willfully failing to pay child support when it reaches the amount of $10,000 and it is not paid for three years is subject to state criminal prosecution, which can result in maximum imprisonment for five years.

 A child support attorney can file motions with the court on your behalf to enforce child support, such as filing a motion to hold the spouse in contempt for failure to pay child support.
 Your attorney can also take action on your behalf to deal with the failure to pay interstate child support.

 Get legal help with child support payment enforcement

-At Kirshenbaum Law Associates, we can help you enforce child support payment and your legal fees are based on contingency, meaning you owe no fees unless we are successful in obtaining a child support award for you.
+At Kirshenbaum Law Associates, Inc., we can help you enforce child support payment and your legal fees are based on contingency, meaning you owe no fees unless we are successful in obtaining a child support award for you.
 Arrange an appointment to discuss your child support enforcement issues.
-Contact us online or call 401-437-5169 today.
+Contact us online or call 401-467-5300 today.